Haivision/srt/docs/socket-groups.md

 might need to do additional check and monitor how many links and which ones are currently active.
-For example, if you need 3 links to balance the load and having only 2 of them would be too little to withstand the whole transmission, you should wait with connecting until all 3 links are established.
-Important thing here is also that one of the links might be at some moment not possible to be established, or one of the links can get broken during transmission.
+For example, if you need 3 links to balance the load and having only 2 of them would be too little to withstand the whole transmission, you should wait with transmitting until all 3 links are established.
+Important thing here is also that one of the links might be at some moment not possible to be established, or one of the links can get broken during transmission - you might want to close the connection even if the group connection doesn't break by itself, but you don't have enough bandwidth coverage from existing links.

 As there could be various ways as to how to implement balancing algorithm, there's a framework provided to implement various methods,